top of page

 Critics quoted in the article raised concerns about affluent students gaining disproportionate access to accommodations.
 That concern has some empirical basis.
 Neuropsychological evaluations are expensive, and families with resources are better positioned to obtain them, understand the process, and establish documentation histories beginning in grade school.

-The answer to that disparity is not to restrict accommodations.
-It is to expand access to quality evaluations for students from under-resourced backgrounds who have equally real impairments and no clear path to documentation.
-That gap received less attention in the article than the gaming narrative, and it is a more tractable problem to address.
+What can be done about this disparity?
+Expand access to quality evaluations for students from under-resourced backgrounds who have equally real impairments and no clear path to documentation.
+That gap received less attention in the article than the gaming narrative, and it is a more direct problem to address.

 What Follows from This

 Rising disability registration rates on college campuses reflect real diagnostic and cultural shifts, not primarily manipulation of a flawed system.
-The cases that warrant scrutiny are the ones backed by weak or missing objective data, not the people trying to navigate a process that exists for legitimate reasons.
+The cases that warrant scrutiny are the ones backed by weak or missing objective data.

 If you are navigating the accommodations process for the LSAT, MCAT, GRE, or GMAT and want to understand what documentation is required, schedule a free 15-minute consultation.